TehilaTheStudent/project/README.md

 Run the application.
 ### 3. Running the Client Side:
+(while server-side is running, of course)

 Open the client-side/my-react-app folder.

 Open the project in Visual Studio Code.

-Type npm install to install node_modules.
+Type int terminal: npm install to install node_modules.

-Type npm start to run the application.
+npm start to run the application.

 you will see: